 Any acknowledgements should appear first at the end of your article prior to your Declaration of Conflicting Interests (if applicable), any notes and your References.

-To comply with the guidance for Research Funders, Authors and Publishers issued by the Research Information Network (RIN), European Chinese Journal of Sociology additionally requires all Authors to acknowledge their funding in a consistent fashion under a separate heading.
-Please visit Funding Acknowledgements on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding or state in your acknowledgments that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+Chinese Journal of Sociology requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
+Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.